controlplaneio/threat-modelling-zero-trust-talk/README.md

 Two demonstrations are included:
 - Demo 1 - Authenticate to AWS from a Pod in our Kind cluster, using an SVID issued by the cluster's SPIRE server.
 - Demo 2 - Deploy two workloads in an Istio service mesh, with External Authorisation set up using OPA sidecars.
-OPA policy bundles are downloaded from an S3 bucket using the technique shown in Demo 1.
+OPA policy bundles are downloaded from an S3 bucket.
 Istio is integrated with SPIRE, and Rego traffic authorisation policies are based on X.509 SVIDs provided to our workloads via SPIRE.

 ## Prereqs